Dhruwuba/dhruv-demo/README.md

 # dhruv-demo
-This is my 1st git repo
+This is my 1st Git repository.
+Author - Dhrubajyoti Das